 - 6.12.1 Between January 2010 and January 2018 the unemployment rate in Fareham has fluctuated between 2% and 5%.
 Overall it decreased by approximately 2% in this timeframe, significantly less than in the South East and England unemployment where rates decreased by approximately 2.5% and 3.5% respectively.
 However, Fareham's unemployment rate has been consistently lower than that of the regional and national scales.
 Gross Value Added per head of population was lower than the national average at £23,863 (in south Hampshire) compared to £27,949 in England in 2017.
 The sector of the economy with the highest GVA in South Hampshire was distribution, transport, accommodation and food, followed by public administration, education and health. - 6.12.2 Significant short-, medium- and long-term beneficial effects are predicted with regard to strengthening the local economy.
-Overall the plan provides for 140,000m2 employment floorspace, exceeding the PUSH target by 25%.
-Specific policies which contribute strongly to Objective 9 include: Policy E1 (Strategic Employment Land Provision) provides for this target floorspace to be met through sites with existing planning permission for employment uses, delivery of employment floorspace at Welborne, the strategic site at Daedalus (Solent Enterprise Zone) and additional employment allocations in the Publication Plan.
-Policies E2 to E5 allocate 3 sites for B-class employment uses, in addition to Welborne, including Solent 2, Whiteley, Faraday Business Park and Swordfish Business Park at Daedalus.
+Overall the plan provides for 140,000m employment floorspace, exceeding the PUSH target by 25%.
+Specific policies which contribute strongly to Objective 9 include: Policy E1 (Strategic Employment Land Provision) provides for this target floorspace to be met through sites with existing planning permission for employment uses, delivery of employment floorspace at Welborne, the strategic site at Daedalus (Solent Enterprise Zone) and additional employment uses, in addition to Welborne, including Solent 2, Whiteley, Faraday Business Park and Swordfish Business Park at Daedalus.
 A number of